tmtowtdi/DockerDzil/README.md

 # Automated Build

-## Tracked Branches
+## Tracked Tags
-The project on Docker Hub watches for pushes to this git repo, and automatically builds new Docker images.
-Any push to a branch specified on the Build Settings tab on Docker Hub will trigger a new build.
+Docker Hub watches for updates to specific git tags, and automatically builds new Docker images.

-Right now, Dockerhub is watching for changes to these branches/tags:
+Right now, Dockerhub is watching for changes to these tags:

-Git Branch Name | Docker Image Tag
+Git Tag Name | Docker Image Tag
 --- | ---
-master | latest
+latest | latest
 v5.26 | 5.26
 v5.24 | 5.24
 v5.22.4 | 5.22.4
 v5.14.4 | 5.14.4

-Dist::Zilla requires 5.14 or later, so no use going any lower than that.
+`Dist::Zilla` requires perl 5.14 or later, so no use going any lower than that.

 The Docker Hub project has also been linked to the official perl image project on Docker Hub.
 Changes to that perl project should trigger a new build on